Physics-informed neural network (PINN) modeling of charged particle multiplicity using the two-component framework in heavy-ion collisions: A comparison with data-driven neural networks: Result and discussions

 A total of $10^6$ minimum bias Zr+Zr collision events were simulated at $\sqrt{s_{NN}}=200$ GeV using the HYDJET++ model, assuming spherical nuclear configurations obtained from the density functional theory (DFT) calculations \cite{Xu:2021vpn}.
 Those events are selected that fall under the pseudorapidity cut $|\eta| < 0.5$.

-The code for purely data-driven and physics-based models is nearly the same, with the latter incorporating an additional physics-informed loss term.
-We started with predicting the value of $x$ using PINN.
+The code for purely data-driven and physics-based frameworks is nearly the same, with the latter incorporating an additional physics-informed loss term.
+We started with learning the value of $x$ using PINN.
 For that, we took $x$ as a trainable parameter in our code.
-The value of $n_{pp}$ is fixed to 3.602 as obtained with the help of PYTHIA.
-The model trains on 1 million minimum-bias Zr+Zr collision data points converged within 32 epochs (early stopped), yielding a predicted value of $x \approx 0.4097$, which we round off to 0.41.
-To validate this result, we fixed $x$ together with $n_{pp}$ and performed multiple trials by varying the value of $x$ from 0.1 to 1.0.
-The parity plot confirms that $x = 0.41$ provides the best agreement with the data, as shown in Fig. 2.
+The value of $n_{pp}$ is made fixed to 3.602 as obtained with the help of PYTHIA.
+The PINN trains on $1$ million minimum-bias Zr+Zr collision data points with $\lambda = 0.1$, converged within $32$ epochs (early stopped), yielding a predicted value of $x \approx 0.4097$, which we round off to $0.41$.
+As discussed earlier, the $\mathcal{L}_{\rm physics}$ penalizes the deviation between the Glauber two-component formula and the NN prediction.
+The NN weights are updated through both $\mathcal{L}_{\rm data}$ and $\mathcal{L}_{\rm physics}$, while $x$ is updated only through $\mathcal{L}_{\rm physics}$.
+Consequently, $x$ converges to the hard-scattering fraction that best reconciles the Glauber formula with the simulated event-level $N_{\mathrm{ch}}$ values learned by the NN.
+To validate this predicted value of $x$, $x$ (together with $n_{pp}$) was fixed at externally chosen values and scanned over the range $0.1 \leq x \leq 1.0$ to verify that $x = 0.41$ provides the best agreement with the data.
+The corresponding parity plot is shown in Fig. 2.

-Taking $x$ as a fixed parameter, we conducted trials to determine the value of $\lambda$ that provides a good balance between data loss and physics loss.
+Taking $x = 0.41$, we conducted trials to determine the value of $\lambda$ that provides a good balance between data loss and physics loss (Table 1).
 The corresponding plots are presented in Fig. 3, obtained using one-tenth of the original dataset (0.1 million events) of Zr+Zr collisions and trained for 100 epochs.
-The total data set is divided into an $80$\%-$20$\% split, with $20$\% reserved for testing.
-Performance metrics \cite{Botchkarev:2018} are tabulated in the Table~I. Since $\lambda=0.1$ does not strongly enforce physics, it is more suitable for fitting the data at a few number of epochs.
-As the value of $\lambda$ increases, the neural network output and physics-based model show strong agreement.
-At high $N_{\text{ch}}$, due to the sparsity of data, the NN gets less guidance from the data.
-Hence, the prediction follows the physics model strongly.
+In panels (a) and (b), the x-axis shows $N_{\mathrm{ch}}$ computed directly from the Glauber two-component formula (Eq.
+1), while the y-axis shows the PINN-predicted $N_{\mathrm{ch}}$ for the same event-level inputs.
+As $\lambda$ increases, the composite loss function increasingly penalizes deviation from the physics formula, causing the PINN output to align more closely with the $N_{\mathrm{ch}}$ calculated from Eq.~(1).
+The near-linear relationship in mid-central to peripheral collisions ($0 \leq N_{\mathrm{ch}} \leq 400$) seen in panel (b) compared to panel (a) confirms this.
+This particular behavior is again evident in the high-$N_{\mathrm{ch}}$ region ($N_{\mathrm{ch}} \gtrsim 600$), where training data is sparse due to Glauber geometry statistics.
+In this region, the data loss provides weak gradient guidance, hence the PINN relies increasingly on the physics constraint to maintain physically consistent predictions.
+Thus the physics constraint is being correctly enforced, especially where data alone is insufficient.